MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are represented as a whitespace-separated list.
+SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are key=value pairs separated by whitespace.
 Keys are subject to IANA control ({{svcparamregistry}}).

-Each key SHALL appear at most once in a SvcParams.
+Each key SHALL appear at most once in the SvcParams.
 In presentation format, keys are case-insensitive alphanumeric strings.
 Key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},